Louise Woodward case: Background

 Woodward was arrested by police on 5 February, and held for assault and battery initially, then murder when Matthew died.
 In a statement to the police, Woodward said that she "popped the baby on the bed", which she said at trial meant the same as "laid" the baby on the bed.
 However, a police officer testified that Woodward had said she was rough with the child and dropped him twice that day.

 A grand jury decided on a first-degree murder charge in March.
 She was denied bail and held until trial at the Massachusetts Correctional Institution – Framingham, a maximum-security prison.
 Before the trial, the defense tried to move it to another city, arguing that a local jury would be too biased to render a fair verdict.
-The judge disagreed and denied the defence motion.
+The judge disagreed and denied the defense motion.

 Polygraph testing

 Before her trial on 7 May 1997, Woodward decided to undergo a polygraph examination conducted by David C. Raskin, a polygraph examiner hired by her own lawyers.
 During the course of the examination, she was asked questions about whether she caused injury to Matthew while he was in her care on 4 February 1997.
 She denied having caused any injuries to him, and Raskin concluded that her answers to these questions were truthful to a confidence level of 95 percent.
 Raskin's results were evaluated by Charles Honts, another polygrapher hired by her defense lawyers, who also claimed that she had answered truthfully when responding to relevant questions about whether she had injured him.